Yolean/kubernetes-kafka/README.md

 For Minikube run `kubectl create -f configure-minikube/`.

-There's a similar setup for GKE, in `configure-gke` of course.
+There's a similar setup for GKE, `configure/gke-*`.
 You might want to tweak it before creating.

 ## Start Zookeeper